sreekanths-24/skills-github-pages/_posts/2023-09-23-my-favorite-book.md

 4) sharing my knowledge on youtube
 5) starting this blog page to write online.

-Of course I didnt start all these new habits on a single day, a started habit staking one by one as mentioned in the book.
+Of course I didnt start all these new habits on a single day, I started habit staking one by one as mentioned in the book.